pulumi/pulumi-hugo/themes/default/content/blog/using-pulumi-securely/index.md

 ### Deploy from Pipelines

-Automate every step of your deployment process for anything beyond local development by creating ci/cd pipelines.
+Automate every step of your deployment process for anything beyond local development by creating CI/CD pipelines.
 Manual approval steps in your pipeline should be avoided.
 Consider creating automated checks to ensure your infrastructure is created only with approved [Pulumi Packages]({{< relref "/docs/guides/pulumi-packages" >}}) and automatically ensure your infrastructure is in compliance by using [CrossGuard]({{< relref "/docs/guides/crossguard" >}}).

 Leveraging [Automation API]({{< relref "/docs/guides/automation-api" >}}) as the programmatic interface for running Pulumi programs without the Pulumi CLI is a strongly typed and safe way to use Pulumi in embedded contexts such as web servers without having to shell out to a CLI.
-For example, [Elkjop Nordic uses Automation API to provide a Self Service Portal]({{< relref "/blog/how-elkjop-nordic-enables-developers-to-self-serve-infrastructure" >}}) to build a secure IT Vending Machine full of their application and infrastructure building blocks.
+For example, [Elkjop Nordic uses Automation API to provide a self-service portal]({{< relref "/blog/how-elkjop-nordic-enables-developers-to-self-serve-infrastructure" >}}) that serves as a secure IT vending machine full of their application and infrastructure building blocks.

 ### Log Everything